dexterstacey/one-click-hugo-cms/site/content/post/call-for-cssc-delivery-partner.md

 ---
 **About Cohere (Formerly Xavier Project)**

-Cohere is an international NGO registered in Kenya, Uganda and the UK which specialises in building holistic partnerships with Refugee-Led (RLOs) and Host Community (CBOs) Organisations in refugee hosting areas.
+Cohere is an international NGO registered in Kenya, Uganda and the UK which specialises in building holistic partnerships with Refugee-Led (RLOs) and Host Community (CBOs) Organisations in refugee-hosting areas.
 Cohere is a facilitator ensuring greater community ownership and self-reliance over humanitarian and development projects.
 We strengthen the CBOs/RLOs’ capacity to design multi-year strategic plans to implement and manage pioneering community-led interventions that address core community problems.

 **The Opportunity**